Vayuputra: Soundtrack

 The music of the film was composed by V. Harikrishna and lyrics written by V. Nagendra Prasad and Kaviraj.
 The song "Ketta Kodukkura" from the original Tamil film was retained here as "Bhoomi Namma Jeeva".
 The song "Bhagavantha Bandha" was loosely inspired from Tamil song "Podhuvaaga En" from Murattu Kaalai (1980).

 Reception

 Critical response

-R G Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "The songs have been stylishly picturised and so are the first fight sequences.
-Except for the Baa Baare Gopamma song, Hari Krishna's music is uninspiring.
-Camera work is not exceptional, either.
-In a nutshell, Vaayuputhra is just a timepass movie which could have been better".
-A critic from The New Indian Express scored the film at 2.5 out of 5 stars and wrote "Chiranjeevi makes a grand debut and shows his talent in song and fight scenes.
-Rebel star Ambareesh's dialogue delivery is good.
-Aindrita is impressive.
-Hari Krishna's music is ordinary.
-Sundaranath Suvarna's camera work is above average".
+R G Vijayasarathy of Rediff gave 2.5/5 stars and wrote "Vaayuputhra is just a timepass movie which could have been better".